BrandonTheQA/Fully-Compliant-Pipeline/k8s/README.md

 # Kubernetes Deployment Structure

-**Note:** This directory is for **local development only** using Minikube.
-Production deployments use Azure App Service, not Kubernetes.
+**Note:** This directory contains Kubernetes manifests from an earlier local Kubernetes workflow.
+Production deployments now use Azure App Service, and the recommended local workflow is to run services directly on `localhost` ports.

+These manifests are retained for reference only and are not part of the standard development or CI/CD flow.

 ## Directory Structure